(Fibroid Tumor Removal; Uterine Fibroid Removal)

 - Physical exam

 - Dilation and curettage (D&C) —a procedure to remove tissue from the lining of the uterus (endometrium)

 - Intravenous pyelogram —x-rays taken of the kidneys, ureters, and bladder after a contrast medium is injected into a peripheral vein (done if the fibroids are affecting the ureters)

 - Whether you should have hormone treatment for 2-4 months before the procedure—This treatment shrinks fibroids.
-It makes them easier to remove and reduces the risk of excess blood loss during the procedure.
+It makes them small and reduces the risk of excess blood loss during the procedure.

 - If cancer is found in the uterus—One option is to remove the uterus during the myomectomy.